hechtus/squeezebox-googlemusic/README.md

    described on this [support
    page](https://support.google.com/accounts/answer/185833).

-1. The mobile device ID is a 16-digit hexadecimal string (without the '0x' prefix) identifying the Android or iOS device you must already have registered for Google Play Music.
+1. The mobile device ID is a 16-digit hexadecimal string (without a '0x' prefix) identifying an Android device or a string of the form `ios:01234567-0123-0123-0123-0123456789AB` (including the `ios:` prefix) identifying an iOS device you must already have registered for Google Play Music.
 On Android you can obtain this ID by dialing `*#*#8255#*#*` on your phone (see the aid) or using this [App](https://play.google.com/store/apps/details?id=com.evozi.deviceid) (see the Google Service Framework ID Key).
 You may also use the script `mobile_devices.py` to list all registered devices.
 If your